IBM 5110: 5110 Software

 The 5110, designed by the Global Software Development team at IBM Rochester in Rochester, Minnesota, was aimed at GSD's traditional commercial market.
 The machine was brought in only 90 days from conception to production.
 It achieved this short timescale under the management of Bill Sydnes, who as a member of Bill Lowe's taskforce later did much the same for the IBM PC.
 As a business system, IBM offered a number of basic accounting software for a small business.
 However, companies such as Core International, Inc designed and supported a wide assortment of application programs.

 Model 3

 The IBM 5110 Model 3 (also known as the IBM 5120 Computing System) was the desktop version of the 5110.

-The 5110 was withdrawn from marketing in March 1982 but IBM continued to support the series until the mid 80s.
+The 5110 Model 1 and 2 were withdrawn from marketing on 31 March 1982, while the Model 3 was withdrawn on 10 December 1982.
+IBM continued to support the series until the mid 80s.